 - Risk Management, Assessment & Hazard reduction measures;

 - Green / Brownfield site OHSE system set-up and design and implementation of site-specific policies, procedures, and guidelines;

 - Offshore Helicopter Safety;

 - Maritime & Vessel Safety;

 - Integrated Safety & Emergency Management systems.

 Additionally, CJ has been published in the United Kingdom ICDEM journal ALERT regarding off-shore helicopter rescue 2018, Antarctic emergency management 2019 and the Beirut Port Explosion in 2020.
-His article on the ship which carried the explosives which detonated in the Port of Beirut in 2020 has been re-published by the Honourable Company of Master Mariners in London the United Kingdom in 2021.
+The article he wrote on the ship which carried the explosives which detonated in the Port of Beirut in 2020 was re-published by the Honourable Company of Master Mariners, London the United Kingdom in May 2021.